Buffalo Head Prairie

 Buffalo Head Prairie is an unincorporated community in Mackenzie County, Alberta, Canada.
+It is part of the Fort Vermilion School Division.
+Schools in the area include Buffalo Head Prairie School and Blue Hills Community School.

 It is approximately 64 km west of Highway 88 and 64 km southeast of High Level.
 It is named for the nearby Buffalo Head Hills.